bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 loads the Python script configured in the *Plugin* fileset setting and executes it.

-As the Python module for the Python plugin is now available also outside of the plugin, it can be loaded and tested independently.
+As the Python module for the Python plugin is now available outside of the Daemon Python Plugin.
+It is now a real stand-alone Python module implemented in C which can be loaded and tested independently.

 Definitions required for the Python plugin callbacks into the Bareos core are now **compiled into** the *bareos[fd|sd|dir]* Python module, and the